“Vaginal atrophy (also called atrophic vaginitis) is a condition

 The (United States) Cleveland Clinic’s definition is:

-“Vaginal atrophy (also called atrophic vaginitis) is a condition where the lining of the vagina gets drier and thinner.
+“Vaginal atrophy is a condition where the lining of your vagina gets drier and thinner.
 This results in itching, burning and pain during sex, among other symptoms.
-The condition also includes urinary tract problems such as urinary tract infections (UTIs) and frequent urination.
-Vaginal refers to the vagina while atrophy means “a wasting away or diminution.”
-Recently, the term vaginal atrophy has been replaced with the newer term, genitourinary syndrome of menopause (GSM).
-This new term helps describe not just the vaginal, but also the urinary symptoms that can be accompanied by the effects of low estrogen”.3
+The condition also includes urinary tract problems such as urinary tract infections (UTIs) and urinary incontinence”.3

 Genitourinary Syndrome of Menopause